Allows Components to be installed with Composer.

 }

-Defaults to components
+Defaults to components.

 To set up a Component to be installed with Component Installer, have it

-the package robloach/component-installer and set the type
+require the package robloach/component-installer and set the type to

 component: